dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 ### Deploy using git

-To deploy your app you will use git and push your code to heroku as if you were pushing on your git repo.
+You can deploy your app directly from `git` - it will be in a separate git remote endpoint to which new releases can be pushed.

 You need to add the git remote with the name of your app.
 As shown in the previous section, our name's app is rocky-hamlet-67506.
 But change it to yours.

 ```
 $ heroku git:remote -a rocky-hamlet-67506
 ```

-We can see now that the remote is added to our git config
+You can see now that the remote endpoint is added to our git config

 ```
 $ git remote -v